GeertvanGeest/scs-docker/README.md

 ```sh
 docker run --rm -v $PWD:/home/rstudio -p 8787:8787 -e PASSWORD=yourpasswordhere geertvangeest/single_cell_summerschool:general-rstudio
 ```

+If it is running successfully rstudio server is available at `http://localhost:8787`.

 Your username is **rstudio** and the password is provided by the environment variable PASSWORD (i.e. *yourpasswordhere* in the example).